RhetTbull/guitk/README.md

 ## Synopsis

 guitk is an experiment to design a lightweight framework that simplifies creating simple GUIs with [tkinter](https://docs.python.org/3/library/tkinter.html).
+This is very much early alpha stage but in constant development so check back frequently if this interests you or open an issue to start a conversation about what pain points this project could help you solve!

 ## Code Example